epics-containers/dev-e7/README.md

 ## .bashrc_dev
-- This file is mounted as /root/.bashrc and provides a starting point for your profile inside the container.
-Includes autocompletion and prompt definitions.
+- This file is mounted as /root/.bashrc and provides a starting point for your bash profile inside the container.
+Includes:
+  - autocompletion for git and bash
+  - shared bash history with the host
+  - bash prompt with info including git branch
 # How to adopt

 - Take a copy of the template project